moulali528/D3js-Bubble-Chart-JavaScript/README.md

 Exercise 1 - Form and chart

-Created form to allow the user to select one specific criteria based on the following options.
+Created a form to allow the user to select one specific criteria based on the following options.

 By country:
 Population size,